Workshop on “The Role of Intentions in Human-Robot Interaction”

 - a round-table discussion that will allow all participants to contribute their thoughts on the open and most pressing research challenges

-Suitable topics for the workshop include all aspects of intention recognition in human-robot interaction, e.g.
+Suitable topics for the workshop include all aspects of the recognition, attribution, communication, etc. of intentions in human-robot interaction, including

 - machine recognition of human intentions